anorangesky/katacoda-scenarios/jest-tutorial/intro.md

 ## How do I know what to test?
 - “Whenever you write new functions - test it”
-- The most fundamental parts to cover in your code is:
+- The most fundamental parts to cover in your code are:
   - UI elements
   - The loading of all pages of the app
   - The different functions and modules(small as big)